 It is likely this grade of filter was chosen almost entirely due to the strict adjacent channel rejection requirements.

-The metal cans near the top are shielded audio transformers, bandwidth is quite good and these should also be recovered before the board is discarded.
+The metal cans near the top are shielded audio transformers, bandwidth is quite good (suitable for general audio use) and these should also be recovered before the board is discarded.

 There’s no schematic available for this board (dutch version is somewhat different), but the SL6601 VCO based discriminator is used for detection at quite a low 2nd IF due to the extremely good filter.
 I tapped the discriminator output directly and made a little board with AF filtering for my use with D-Star.
 A DV-RPTR board can be seem on the left.